 There will be a prize of £1000 to the winning school in each category and the overall winners will be presented with their awards by HRH Duke of York KG at Buckingham Palace.

-The TeenTech Awards were established in 2012/3 to enable students to take their new found interests further.
+The TeenTech Awards were established in 2012/3 and schools have found them a powerful tool, helping students to see how they might apply science and technology to real world problems.
 They encourage students to develop their own ideas for making life better, simpler, safer or more fun.
 Participating schools are provided with a suggested structure and industry contacts.